Cherreads

 She hadn't spoken since they left the mansion.
 He hadn't either.

 The knife was gone.
-She had left it behind on purpose.
-A small, bitter surrender.
+She had left it behind on purpose, a small, bitter surrender.

 When the car finally slowed and stopped, Vincent moved first.
 He stepped out, then turned and extended his hand toward her.

 He didn't raise his voice.
+He didn't need to.

 "Raven Caruso."